Estate Planning

 How to Leave a Legacy

-Okay, so you may be saying, “I don’t want to leave a legacy.”
-There’s nothing wrong with that.
-But before you dismiss it altogether, look at the various ways you can leave a legacy.
-You may find that your focus is limited to your own children and grandchildren, or you may prefer to have a touching funeral that gives everyone a chance to say goodbye.
+Some might think, "I don't want to leave a legacy."
+That's perfectly okay.
+But before dismissing it altogether, consider the various ways to leave a legacy.
+You may find that your focus is limited to your children and grandchildren, or you may prefer a touching funeral that gives everyone a chance to say goodbye.
 Here are some ways to leave a lasting legacy, both large- and small-scale.

 Write your own professional epitaph